charles-uno/resume/resume.md

 ## Senior Systems/Software Engineer @ Hewlett Packard Enterprise, 2019--Present

 - Led development of a **Python**-based monitoring framework for HPE's Cray supercomputers.
 Automated failure detection for **Ansible**, **Kubernetes**, and hardware configuration.
-Published real-time updates on Slack via **REST API**, saving dozens of hours of triage daily.
+Published real-time updates on Slack via webhook, saving dozens of hours of triage daily.
+- Designed and implemented an ecosystem of **Flask**/**WSGI** microservices to process **JSON** data via **REST API**.
+Interfaced with a **time series database** and an **AngularJS** dashboard to extract and present actionable metrics.
+- Provisioned distributed resources via **Google Cloud** and **Terraform** for automated testing.
-- Wrote **CI/CD pipelines** to build, test, and deploy RPMs and **Docker**-based services in support of 100+ engineers.
+- Wrote **CI/CD pipelines** to build, test, and deploy RPMs and **Docker**-based services on commit in support of 100+ engineers.
 Crawled thousands of **Git** repos via Jenkins and BitBucket APIs to validate pipeline updates against live use cases.
-- Provisioned distributed resources via **Google Cloud** and **Terraform** for automated testing.
-- Built **Flask**/**WSGI** microservices to ingest and serve data via **REST API**.
-Aggregated build, test, and installation documents in a **time series database**.
-Extracted actionable metrics and tailored dashboards to developer, product owner, and VP use cases.

 <!---

+ for aggregation

+nterfaced with a **time series database** to aggregate build, test, and deployment documents.
+Extracted actionable metrics for developer, product owner, and VP use cases.

 - Mentored a junior developers as they steered functionality into production.
 - Created a **Groovy** pipeline to deploy **Docker**-based microservices on each **Git** commit.
 Enabled rapid iteration in a tightly-coupled ecosystem by aligning interfaces to industry best practices.